-- 458. Banks are required to use their own methodologies to project their non-interest income and expenses items that are not covered by credit risk, market risk or operational risk, for both the baseline scenario and the adverse scenario. - 459.
-These projections are subject to the constraints summarised in Box 33.
+- 456. Banks are required to use their own methodologies to project their non-interest income and expenses items that are not covered by credit risk, market risk or operational risk, for both the baseline scenario and the adverse scenario. - 457.
+These projections are subject to the constraints summarised in Box 31.
 The macroeconomic shocks and market risk methodologies should be applied for stressing real estate assets and defined benefit pension plans, respectively.

-Box 33: Summary of the constraints on banks' projections of non-interest income, expenses and capital
+Box 31: Summary of the constraints on banks' projections of non-interest income, expenses and capital

-- For dividend income, NFCI and share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method, net income from each item cannot exceed the 2020 level in the baseline scenario.
-In the adverse scenario, a minimum reduction of net income from each item compared with the 2020 reported value is prescribed for the projections (paragraph 477).
-In case the net income from any of these items is negative or zero, the projections are capped at the 2020 value.
-For NFCI, FX effects have to be incorporated in the projections, and the minimum reduction/cap is to be applied by currency. - Other remaining administrative expenses, remaining other operating expenses, depreciation and other provisions or reversal of provisions cannot fall below the value observed in 2020 unless an adjustment of this floor for one-offs is permitted (paragraph 480).
-Only recognised one-off exceptions exceeding the threshold of 5 bps impact on CET1 ratio will be permitted (paragraph 487).
+- For dividend income and share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method, net income from each item cannot exceed the 2022 level in the baseline scenario.
+In the adverse scenario, a minimum reduction of net income from each item compared with the 2022 reported value is prescribed for the projections (paragraph 477).
+In case the net income from any of these items is negative or zero, the projections are capped at the 2022 value. - NFCI is projected using prescribed growth rate parameters.
+In the baseline scenario, cumulative NFCI cannot exceed its 2022 level and is subject to a maximum reduction/floor constraint.
+In the adverse scenario cumulative NFCI is subject to minimum reduction/cap and maximum reduction/floor constraints.
+The NFCI growth rates and the cap and floors are applied by currency after considering FX variations to the starting point. - Other remaining administrative expenses, remaining other operating expenses, depreciation and other provisions or reversal of provisions cannot fall below the value observed in 2022 unless an adjustment of this floor for one-offs is permitted (paragraph 479).
+Only recognised one-off exceptions exceeding the threshold of 5 bps impact on CET1 ratio will be permitted (paragraph 486).
 'Other remaining administrative expenses' and the respective one-offs (if any) have to be adjusted for FX effects.

-&lt;sup>57 It is noted that the quantities referred to in this point are reported with a negative sign.
+&lt;sup>58 It is noted that the quantities referred to in this point are reported with a negative sign.
 Therefore, this constraints statement refers to the absolute amount of these P&L contributions.